General Stitching Information

 There are a few cross-stitch basics you’ll need to learn before we get to the fun stuff.
 Here we list some basic supplies and help you prepare your fabric, floss, and needle.

 Here is what you need to get started:

 A pattern – There are loads of free charts online, but we’ve included a freebie in this guide to help get you started!

-A needle – Look for information on needle sizes in the appendices.
+A needle – You can get more information on needle sizes HERE.

 Note: You can stitch “in hand” (without a device to make the fabric taught) or use one of the many options available.
 Options include a hoop, Q-snaps, scroll rods, or stands made specifically for cross-stitching.

 Some fabric – Fabric can make or break your project.
 You want to make sure what you choose is manageable for your skill level and will give you the right effect when the piece is complete.